marcosmit1/matchly/web/LEAGUE_API_DOCUMENTATION.md

-# 🏆 Tournamator League API Documentation
+# 🏆 matchly League API Documentation

 ## Overview

-The Tournamator League API implements a **box-based promotion/relegation system** where players are grouped by skill level and can move between boxes based on performance.
+The matchly League API implements a **box-based promotion/relegation system** where players are grouped by skill level and can move between boxes based on performance.
 This creates dynamic skill-based matchmaking that continuously adjusts to player abilities.

 ## 🎯 Core Concept